Documentation Index

 Project ID The unique identifier or name of the Jira project.

-Next Page Token Token for cursor-based pagination.
-Use the token returned from the previous response to get the next page of results.
+Next Page Token The pagination cursor returned from a previous response.
+Use it to fetch the next page of results.
 Leave empty for the first page.

 Max Results The maximum number of results to return per page.

-Fields Comma-separated list of fields to return.
+Fields A comma-separated list of fields to include in each returned issue.
 Defaults to common navigable fields (summary, status, assignee, reporter, priority, issuetype, project, created, updated).
-Use '*all' for all fields or specify individual field names.
+Use *all to return every field.

 List Issue Transitions